Force B

 Force B was the name of several British Royal Navy forces during the Second World War.
-The term was used for collections of ships less than a fleet and for complicated operations in which several groups of ships were used, often for short periods, such as convoy operations, before the ships were dispersed.
+The term was used for ad hoc collections of ships of less than a fleet and for complicated operations in which several groups of ships were used, often for short periods, such as convoy operations, before the force was dissolved and the ships dispersed to other activities; the force could be revived and disbanded several times.